 Verse 4: "Just as day was breaking, Jesus stood on the shore; yet the disciples did not know that it was Jesus."

-It was not yet full daylight, and the disciples being about a hundred yards offshore did not recognize Jesus.
+Though Jesus was triumphantly standing on the shore, it was not yet full daylight and the disciples did not recognize Him.

 Verse 5: "Jesus said to them, "Children, do you have any fish?"
 They answered him, "No."

-Either way, we can be sure that Jesus was not yet through with those men, and had no intention of allowing them to return to the fishing business.
+Perhaps it was both, either way there can be no doubt that Jesus was not yet through with these men, and had no intention of allowing them to return to a full time fishing business.

 Verse 6: "He said to them, "Cast the net on the right side of the boat, and you will find some."
 So they cast it, and now they were not able to haul it in, because of the quantity of fish."

-Most fishing nets in those days were made of rope woven from substances like flax or hemp; it was thought that nets had a narrow end pulled by the men in the boat and a wider end sunk by attached wider weights.
-IVP Bible Background
+Most fishing nets in those days were made of rope, woven from substances like flax or hemp.
+The nets had a narrow end, that was pulled by the men in the boat, and a wider end, that was sunk by attached weights.
+(IVP Bible Background)

-When they obeyed Jesus they caught so many fish the boat couldn't hold them all.
+And, when they obeyed Jesus, they caught so many fish the boat could not hold them all.

 Verse 7: "That disciple whom Jesus loved therefore said to Peter, "It is the Lord!"
 When Simon Peter heard that it was the Lord, he put on his outer garment, for he was stripped for work, and threw himself into the sea."

-Men wore an inner and an outer garment, so Peter put on his outer garment, (some say coat) and jumped into the water.
+Men wore an inner and an outer garment, so some say that Peter "put on his outer garment," (perhaps a coat) and jumped into the water.

 Verse 8: "The other disciples came in the boat, dragging the net full of fish, for they were not far from the land, but about a hundred yards off."